-Mountain fire in southern California forces 6,000 to flee
+Mountain fire in Southern California forces 6,000 to flee

 In the next two days, she said, that column is "predicted to go right over the top of this town."

-By early Thursday, the fire had charred some 2,800 acres of drought-parched chaparral and timber, much of it in steep, remote wilderness terrain inside the San Bernardino National Forest.
+By early Thursday, the fire had charred some 2,800 acres (1,133 hectares) of drought-parched chaparral and timber, much of it in steep, remote wilderness terrain inside the San Bernardino National Forest.

 That was more than three times the acreage reported burned two days earlier.